 AMR will only send kWh data and possibly peak demand data on a monthly basis. smart meters give a picture that includes cumulative kW use, daily usage, peak demand, and time of use.

 Which of these is most suitable for your needs depends on your supplier’s discretion.
-The government has released guidelines to all energy suppliers in order to navigate those differing needs for all domestic and small business customers by the end of 2021.
+The government has released guidelines to all energy suppliers in order to navigate those differing needs for all domestic and small business customers.

 The commercial applications of automatic metering technology are obvious: reduced energy waste, greater efficiency, better informed budgeting etc. However from the domestic viewpoint, and specifically that of property managers, they are less direct but no less potent.